canonical/netplan/doc/netplan-tutorial.md

 Access your new VM using `lxc exec`:

 ```
-lxc exec netplan-lab0 bash
+lxc shell netplan-lab0
 ```

-You can also use `lxc shell netplan-lab0` or `lxc console netplan-lab0` if the command about doesn't work for you.
+You can also use `lxc exec netplan-lab0 bash` or `lxc console netplan-lab0` if the command above doesn't work for you.

 You should now have a root shell inside your VM: